 I had a wonderful opportunity to intern for the summer at Rich Products in Johannesburg, South Africa.

-After spending a year abroad in Budapest Hungary, I looked at my options and found out that D'Youville College would accept my credits earned at Balassi Balint Institute, and they had a five year combined BS/MS International Business program.
+After spending a year abroad in Budapest Hungary, I looked at my options and found out that D'Youville College would accept my credits earned at Balassi Balint Institute, and DYC offers a five-year combined BS/MS International Business program.
 It seemed like a win-win, so I couldn't turn down the opportunity.

 I have always been interested in the international aspect of business.
 We are now living in a global economy and it is vital that we understand how other countries' social and political challenges impact day-to-day business on the other side of the world.
 My D'Youville education was certainly a stepping stone for my professional accomplishments.